 A co-edited book on address practices in 13 European languages (2015)

 I co-edited a book with Dr. Hanna Lappalainen on address practices in 13 European languages.
 This book was part of the project How to address?
 Variation and Change in Address Practices (2014–17) directed by Lappalainen at the University of Helsinki.

 The book, written in Finnish, was published in 2015 by the Finnish Literature Society.
 In addition to the table of contents in Finnish, an abstract of the book is available in English.
-In the book, I co-authored an Introduction with Lappalainen providing a overview of the methods and data used in address studies, and authored on article on address practices in French, which was largely based on my doctoral thesis (2010).
+In the book, I co-authored an Introduction with Lappalainen providing a overview of the methods and data used in address studies, and authored on article on address practices in French, based on my doctoral thesis (2010).

 Doctoral dissertation (2010)

+In my doctoral dissertation (2010, University of Helsinki), a monograph written in French, I studied forms of address in French film dialogues and their translations into Finnish.
+The opponent of my doctoral dissertation was Professor Emerita Catherine Kerbrat-Orecchioni from Université de Lyon 2.
 My thesis was part of the project of the Department of Romance Languages at the University of Helsinki: Social Deixis: Address Terms as a Mirror of Societal Transformations (2005–2007).
 As a product of the project, a book was published in 2013, gathering results of several Romance languages, and including my article summarizing the main results of my thesis.